taymour/elysiandb/README.md

 **ElysianDB** is a lightweight and fast key–value store written in Go.
 It supports both **TCP** and **HTTP** protocols, combining a minimal Redis-style text protocol with a simple REST interface.
-Designed to be **easy to configure, resource-efficient, and responsive even under high load**, ElysianDB includes persistence, TTL support, and straightforward deployment via Docker.
+Designed to be **easy to configure, resource-efficient, and responsive even under high load**, ElysianDB includes persistence, TTL support, optional runtime statistics, and straightforward deployment via Docker.

 See [CONTRIBUTING.md](CONTRIBUTING.md) if you’d like to help.